fathom-playground/playground/README.md

 <!-- markdown-toc end -->

 ## Motivation and Vision
+Today's learning institutions are floundering.
+They are designed for a different age and divide up ideas and people in to arbitrary silos, creating barriers against collaboration in the pursuit of knowledge.

 With the information and consensus systems available today there is the possibility for radically new learning systems.

-These will not look like today's institutions.
-They will be decentralized and self-organizing, built around individual autonomy and agency.

 **This is a community to explore this future**

 The focus is on decentralized systems.
 They are driving a revolution in our digital infrastructure and provide powerful tools for us to leverage.

-We're creating a space where individual goals and actions can combine into powerful social systems, focused on _learning_, the creation of knowledge, not research or teaching, or any arbitrary silos.
+We're creating a space where individual goals and actions can combine into powerful social systems, focused on enabling _learning_, the creation of knowledge, above all.

 ----------